Ever notice how people respond to challenges in two completely different ways?

 Whenever you hear "That's impossible..." or "That's just how it's done..." stop and ask: Is it really?
 What if the opposite were true?

-- "Real estate requires huge capital" → Airbnb created a global hospitality company with zero real estate
+- "Real estate requires huge capital" → Airbnb created a global hospitality company without owning any real estate.

-- "Taxis need professional drivers" → Uber turned everyone into potential drivers
+- "Taxis need professional drivers" → Uber transformed ordinary people into potential drivers.

-- "Rockets can't be reused" → SpaceX proved they absolutely can
+- "Rockets can't be reused" → SpaceX proved that rockets can indeed be reused.

 Act Before You Feel Ready